The current IAGA Statutes were adopted at the Joint IAPSO-IAMAS-IAGA Assembly in Cape Town, South Africa in 2017.

 5.1 A General Assembly of IAGA shall normally be held in conjunction with each General Assembly of IUGG.

-5.3 A Scientific Assembly of IAGA may be held between General Assemblies of IAGA, in accordance with IUGG By-Law 9.
+5.2 A Scientific Assembly of IAGA shall be held between General Assemblies of IAGA, in accordance with IUGG By-Law 9.

 Statute 6.
 Delegates and Conferences of Delegates

-6.1 The work of the Association shall be directed by Conferences of Delegates held at General and Scientific Assemblies of IAGA.
+6.1 The work of the Association shall be directed by Conferences of Delegates held at Assemblies of IAGA.

 6.2 A Delegate is a scientist from a Member Country who is registered for an Assembly as a bonafide scientific participant, or someone who has the agreement of the Secretary-General in consultation with the IAGA Executive Committee to attend and vote as a Delegate at a Conference of Delegates.